 What you might discount?

-Attorney paid advertising sites, (you’ll know them when you see them) are similar to bad, old time, yellow pages, at best.
+Attorney paid advertising sites, (you will know them when you see them) are similar to bad, old time, yellow pages, at best.
 At worst, they are just paid presence.
 Attorney’s pay tremendous amounts of money to simply be listed and also advertise on attorney advertising websites.
-Often the information is often inaccurate.
+Often the information is inaccurate.
 For example, you query divorce attorneys and the site regularly will give you the names and addresses of criminal attorneys.
-These sites rarely provide little anything more than semi-accurate contact information and what type of law the attorney practices.
+These sites rarely provide anything more than semi-accurate contact information, and what type of law the attorney practices.
 You must dig deeper.

 Can you trust Google?